Leeway001Write/startup/README.md

 - Can't open Send page manually anymore because it's looking for data from Write

 ## Future improvements
+- [ ] Fix server bug where reloading the page results in "Cannot GET /\<route>" Error
+- [ ] Figure out why weather doesn't seem to be working on mobile
 - [ ] Include recipient line on letter in inbox ("Dear__"), and sender line in writing page ("Sincerely, ___")
 - [ ] Truncate message previews in Inbox
 - [ ] Message management: delete messages, reply, etc.